maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 tree_model = DecisionTreeClassifier(random_state=0, max_depth=5, min_samples_split=5).fit(X_train, y_train)
 ```

 Then, we can plot the Partial Dependence Plot using [PDPbox](https://pdpbox.readthedocs.io/en/latest/).
 The goal of this library is to visualize the impact of certain features towards model prediction for any supervised learning algorithm using partial dependence plots.
-The PDP fot the number of goals scored is the following :
+The PDP for the number of goals scored is the following :

 ```python
 from matplotlib import pyplot as plt